-Tips for good sports preparation after lockdown
+Tips for good preparation for exercising after the lockdown

-Eat lots of protein
+Eat a lot of protein

-The effect of protein on your performance
+The effect of proteins on your performance

 Proteins therefore ensure that your muscle and muscle tissue is broken down less quickly and that your body recovers better after exercise.
 If you ensure that the amount of protein in your body is as high as possible, this will have a positive effect on your endurance, so that you can also last a training session longer after the lockdown.
 In addition, your muscles are much stronger and you can therefore perform better.
 Thanks to proteins, you can maintain a higher level much longer, while your muscles also recover much faster.